precious-soda/Syncpath/README.md

 - **React Native:** A framework for building native apps using React.
 - **JavaScript/TypeScript:** Programming languages used for application logic and type safety.
 - **Realm:** Local database used for storing and managing user health data.
-- **Google Fit API:** Integrated API for accessing and fetching real-time health metrics from Google Fit.
+- **Health Connect API:** Integrated API for accessing and fetching real-time health metrics from Health Connect.

 ## Prerequisites